nikitanpatil1/Celestial-Bodies-Database-FCC/README.md

 - All columns named name should be of type **VARCHAR**.
 - Each primary key column should follow the naming convention **table_name_id**.
 For example, the moon table should have a primary key column named **moon_id**.
 - Each foreign key column should have the same name as the column it is referencing.

+#### Commands used to build a database and complete the conditions are present in *universe.sql* file above.